COVID 19 : Staying safe while worshipping together

-Our aim is to reopen our church for public worship, reinstate Holy Communion and keep safe all in our community.
+We will reopen our church for public worship, reinstate Holy Communion (using bread only to represent both emblems) and keep safe all in our community.
 We have put measures in place to comply with current government and Church of England guidelines.
 Nonetheless, the risk of transmission of Covid-19 cannot be entirely eliminated and everyone present at the Sunday Service must work together to ensure as safe an environment as possible.
 We encourage you to make your own assessment of the risk and in deciding whether or not to attend, to make the best decision for your household.

-(please ensure you have checked the government website information concerning quarantine requirements.https://www.gov.uk/guidance/coronavirus-covid-19-travel-corridors).
+(please ensure you have checked the government website information concerning quarantine requirements.

 Sundays 10am Holy Communion Service online